-Biochemistry, cellular and molecular biology at Central Michigan University
+Biochemistry, cell and molecular biology at Central Michigan University

-Our Biochemistry, Cellular and Molecular Biology program is an individually tailored program emphasizing professional skills and career development.
+Our Biochemistry, Cell and Molecular Biology program is an individually tailored program emphasizing professional skills and career development.
 Work closely with your advisor and committee, cultivating individual development as you progress through foundational coursework and research.
-Our Biochemistry, Cellular and Molecular Biology researchers and labs participate from several departments in the College of Science and Engineering and from the College of Medicine.
-Researchers use a wide arrange of techniques and model systems to pursue basic and translational research on topics ranging from cancer and infectious diseases to neuroscience and developmental biology.
+Our Biochemistry, Cell and Molecular Biology researchers and labs participate from several departments in the College of Science and Engineering and from the College of Medicine.
+Researchers use a wide array of techniques and model systems to pursue basic and translational research on topics ranging from cancer and infectious diseases to neuroscience and developmental biology.